How To Paint Trim Without Brush Marks?

 • Oil-based paint

 Pick up your brush and start dipping it in paint about ⅓ of the paint.
-If you’ll drop more than this, then your brush carries more paint, and it’ll be overloaded.
+If you drop more than this, then your brush carries more paint, and it’ll be overloaded.

-Make the excess paint slape off and then cut in on top/bottom and edges of the trim.
+Make the excess paint slape off and then cut in on the top/bottom and edges of the trim.
 After this, start painting in the middle.
-Throughout your painting, pick you to brush gently and at an angle and start swiping on the surface.
+Throughout your painting, pick your brush gently and at an angle and start swiping on the surface.
 Keep this motion through, and don’t be straight on.

 Smoothly paint your trim.
 Keep away from applying pressure.
 Applying pressure will give you an ugly look.
 Gently use the brush to provide you with a smooth surface and a more finished look.